BennyDeeDev/chatgpt-twitch-bot/README.md

 ## Known Problems

-I have tried to work on having conversations but unfortunately I always run into a 429, there is an extra branch if you would like to contribute
+You will run into a 429, if you ask chatgpt questions to fast.
+The people from the chatgpt package are working on that.

-Unfortunately you have to login with the captcha on every request...
+Unfortunately you have to relog with the captcha on every failed request...